Aadithya-V/user-system-microservice/README.md

 API defined informally in the package; strict definition and test cases to be added from Postman soon.

-Implements basic-auth and token-bearer authentication systems that are stateless, in-tune with REST principles.
+Implements basic-auth (useing Provos and Mazières's bcrypt adaptive hashing algorithm) and token-bearer authentication systems that are stateless, in-tune with REST principles.